Continental Life Medicare Supplement Plans 2025

 Plan G

-Plan G Medigap plan is the most popular plan in the nation, covering the same items found in Plan F except for the Part B deductible.
-Going to your first outpatient visit for any calendar year, you have to pay the Part B deductible, which is out of pocket.
-Then your plan will work the same as a Plan F for the remainder of the year.
+Plan G Medigap is the most popular plan in the nation.
+It covers the same items found in Plan F except for the Part B deductible.
+When you go to your first outpatient visit for any calendar year, you have to pay the Part B deductible out of pocket.
+Then, your plan will work the same as Plan F for the remainder of the year.

 Plan N